 To yield the maximum benefits of molasses, you should learn some gardening tips to know how to use it more effectively.

 - For every 1,000 square feet, use 1/2 cup liquid molasses.

 - Dissolve the molasses in some warm water to ensure the molasses does not block the sprayer.

 - When applying to individual plants, mix two tablespoons of molasses per gallon of water.

 - Drip the mixture into the compost pile or your garden soil drench to ensure healthy plant growth in your garden.

 There are plenty of benefits of molasses.

-From ensuring the speedy growth of your plants to keeping the pests away, molasses is used as both nutrient and insecticide.
+From ensuring the speedy growth of your healthier plants to keeping the pests away, molasses is used as both a nutrient and insecticide.

-Molasses plant fertilizer is a non-toxic and cost-effective fertilizer which can help reduce pest in your garden but also keeps your plants healthy.
+Molasses plant fertilizer is a non-toxic and cost-effective fertilizer that can help reduce pests in your garden and keep your plants healthy.